 As part of your on-boarding to your new agency you will receive an automated email advising you of your GEN.

 What do I do if I have more than one GEN?

 Your GEN is a unique identifier.
-If you have more than one GEN, please contact your agency HR department to talk to a GEN Administrator or contact the PSC GEN team at GEN@psc.nsw.gov.au
+If you have more than one GEN, please contact your agency HR department to talk to a HR GEN Administrator, alternatively contact the PSC GEN team at GEN@psc.nsw.gov.au .

 Will my GEN replace my existing employee number in my agency?